 It should be noted that there are some services, such as disposal facilities or transfer stations that, due to the uniqueness of their location and services relative to the disaster, might narrow the field of selected contractors.
 For example, a proposed processing facility in the middle of a disaster zone may be preferable over a less expensive one further away, as it could affect the overall cost structure of a given project with all services involved.
-Also, and particular to this RFP, only one contractor tendered a proposal for each of the following services: Household Hazardous Waste services (NRC) and tree cutting and removal services (The Professional Tree Care Company).
+Also, and particular to this RFP, only limited proposals were acquired from contractors with a local presence for each of the following services: Household Hazardous Waste services (NRC) and tree cutting and removal services (The Professional Tree Care Company).
 To support disaster preparedness goals, County staff recommend that the County enter into agreements with these two companies.
 However, the County will be issuing another RFP to try to enlarge the pool of available contractors in these two areas.
-In the interim, should an event occur before the pool is expanded, staff will compare pricing as between all existing FEMA-compliant contracts maintained by County departments, such as County Purchasing, prior to activating either of these two agreements.
+In the interim, should an event occur before the pool is expanded, staff will compare pricing as between all existing FEMA-compliant contracts maintained by County departments, such as County Purchasing, prior to activating available contracts presented here.
 If an existing BPO is less expensive, the County will utilize the BPO instead.